 3. It is a tough and durable shoe, and if you’re not that concerned with the weight, Levitate is perfect for short 5 to 10K runs

 1. There’s a definite heaviness in the lower part of the shoe.
 It’s much heavier than anything I’m used to running in (Saucony Kinvara 4 and PowerGrid Zealot Woman, Nike Epic React)

 2. To address the energy return, I didn’t feel the energy at all.
 Is it because of the weight?
 Maybe.
 That heaviness could be a bother during long distance runs.
 I mentioned that Levitate is okay up to 10K but once you cross that threshold, I felt the significant heaviness and my legs got a bit tired.

-Overall, Brooks Levitate is an acquired taste.
+Overall, the Brooks Levitate is an acquired taste.
 The heaviness is apparent on my first and second run, but by the third run, I got used to the shoe’s weight.
 It’s a heavy shoe, but if you prefer a responsive and comfortable pair, I would definitely check this one out.